PDF document of the lecture notes (software engineering book) is available here

 Requests for grade review will be considered no later than two weeks after notification of the grade.

-All exams are open book, meaning that the students can have
+All exams and quizzes are open book, meaning that the students can have

 access to the textbook or any other paper-based materials.